 I can usually come up with entree ideas, but I seem to be in a rut when it comes to side dishes.
-I tend to end up making some kind of potato dish, corn, green beans, salads, or macaroni and cheese.
+I tend to end up making some kind of potato dish, corn, green beans, salads, or asparagus.
 Roasted leeks weren’t even on my radar.

-I don’t even buy leeks that often, but I had to pick up some leeks for a recipe recently and bought more than I needed.
+Even though I do love all vegetables, I don’t buy leeks that often.
+But I had to pick up some leeks for a recipe recently and bought more than I needed.

 Leeks are similar to scallions or green onions, they’re larger with a sweeter more mild flavor than green onions, though.